Inverted pendulum driven by a horizontal random force: statistics of the never-falling trajectory and supersymmetry: Statistical properties of the never-falling trajectory

 The one-dimensional field theory \eqref{Z-S} can be equivalently formulated in the quantum-mechanical language \cite{EL83}, with the transfer-matrix Hamiltonian $\cal H$ acting on the wave function $\Psi(\theta,\lambda,\overline{\chi},\chi)$.
 Then evaluation of the functional integral is reduced to solving an imaginary-time Schr\"odinger equation $\partial\Psi/\partial t = - {\cal H}\Psi$.
 The most important circumstance making the statistical description of the NFT possible is its exponentially weak sensitivity to boundary conditions (see Fig.\ \ref{F:veer}).
 As in the theory of Anderson localization \cite{Efetov-book}, this means that the NFT corresponds to the \emph{zero mode} of the supersymmetric transfer-matrix Hamiltonian: ${\cal H}\Psi = 0$.

-Singling out the Grassmann content of the wave function, $\Psi(\theta,\lambda,\overline{\chi},\chi) = \Psi(\theta,\lambda) + \Phi(\theta,\lambda) \, \overline\chi\chi$, we can represent the Hamiltonian as a $2\times2$ differential operator acting on the vector $(\Psi,\Phi)$ \cite{SM}.
-As a consequence of the Becchi-Rouet-Stora-Tuytin (BRST) symmetry of the theory \cite{Zinn}, there exists a relation between $\Psi$ and $\Phi$, which makes it possible to write an equation for a single function.
-In the present case, this reduction has the form $\Phi=-i\partial_\theta\Psi/\lambda$, leading to the following equation:
+We emphasize that the very existence of the zero mode for the operator $\cal H$ is a consequence of the existence and uniqueness of an NFT in the pendulum problem.
+For other equations of motions which do not allow an NFT (with the random-acceleration problem \cite{Burkhardt-book} being the simplest example), the corresponding transfer-matrix Hamiltonian lacks the zero eigenvalue.